owenmoogk/owenmoogk.github.io/README.md

 Work in progress, wanted an upgrade from my older websites.

-Just uploaded to my domain, find it at owenmoogk.codes
+This is now and older version, please go to https://owenmoogk.codes for the updated version.

+If you would like to look at this version, it is active at https://owenmoogk.github.io/website-v4